clhoultby/c3-last-titain/location_city_oma.md

 Giant turtle is rumoured to be an avatar of a Titan

-# Tavern - Laughing Gnome
+## Tavern - Laughing Gnome
 Owners - Toby & Poppy
 NPV & Fee are employed in exchange for discount
+75% off rooms.

-# Unversity
+## Unversity
  Lecturer: Igigan Ushi

+ ## Glass Alliance
+ Guardsmen that responded to the incident with the horse construct were from Glass Alliance.

+## Construct Malfunctions
+Guardsmen responded to the horse construct attack say that there have been a number of Construct Malfunctions in omar over the last few weeks.